 Why the Internet Can Make Anxiety During Infertility Worse Instead of Better

 Free infertility forums often increase anxiety because they expose people to unfiltered outcomes, constant comparison, and worst-case scenarios without continuity or moderation.
-While these spaces can provide information, they rarely afford emotional containment, and can exacerbate anxiety at an already heightened time.
-Cove Collective is designed differently — as a moderated, peer-led infertility support community where connection reduces anxiety instead of amplifying it.
+While these spaces can provide information, they rarely offer emotional containment — and can make anxiety worse at an already heightened time.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — where connection reduces anxiety instead of amplifying it.

 When infertility anxiety spikes, many people turn to the internet.